The Logic Primer™

 Courtesy of Boeing®

-As the name implies, divide-and-conquer has you divide your system into two easily identifiable halves, and test the input/output of each half.
+As the name implies, Divide-and-Conquer has you divide your system into two easily identifiable halves, and test the input/output of each half.
 As you locate which half is causing the problem between input and output, you then successively divide that half of the system in-half again, and continue until the fault is pinpointed.

 This is a simple explanation, but D&C algorithms can become quite complex, using the concept of recursion to continually calculate and verify smaller and smaller parts of the system.
-Some have proposed that in such applications, the name
+Some have proposed that in such applications, the name "decrease and conquer" is more reflective of the recursive nature of a software program to continually analyze successively smaller parts of a system until it locates the fault, or verifies the process.

 ____________________________